-In January 2017, the Company executed a novation and assignment of a reinsurance agreements under which MLIC reinsured certain variable annuities, including guaranteed minimum benefits, issued by Brighthouse Insurance Company of NY ("BHNY") and NELICO.
+In January 2017, the Company executed a novation and assignment of a reinsurance agreements under which MLIC reinsured certain variable annuities, including guaranteed minimum benefits, issued by Brighthouse Life Insurance Company of NY ("BHNY") and New England Life Insurance Company ("NELICO").
 As a result of the novation and assignment, the reinsurance agreement is now between Brighthouse Life Insurance Company and BHNY and NELICO.
 The transaction is treated as a termination of the existing reinsurance agreement with recognition of a loss and a new reinsurance agreement with no recognition of a gain or loss.
 The transaction resulted in an increase in other liabilities of \$274 million.
 The Company recognized a loss of \$178 million, net of income tax, as a result of this transaction.

 In January 2017, MLIC recaptured risks related to guaranteed minimum benefits written by MLIC that were reinsured by the Company.
 This recapture resulted in a decrease in investments and cash and cash equivalents of \$568 million, a decrease in future policy benefits of \$106 million, and a decrease in policyholder account balances of \$460 million.
 In June 2017, there was an adjustment to the recapture amounts of this transaction, which resulted in an increase in premiums, reinsurance and other receivables of \$140 million at June 30, 2017.
-The Company recognized a gain of \$91 million and \$89 million, net of income tax, for the three months and six months ended June 30, 2018, respectively, as a result of this transaction.
+The Company recognized a gain of \$89 million, net of income tax, as a result of this transaction.